 PEERS® – the social skills course our community’s been waiting for!

-When I heard about the PEERS® program I asked Beverley from PEERS® Australia to present at the December 2018 speaker evening, to explain how teens with social challenges could be helped by the program.
+When I heard about the PEERS® program I asked Beverley from PEERS® Australia to present at the December 2018 speaker evening, to explain how teens/young adults with social challenges could be helped by the program.

 I was so impressed by what I heard that in January 2019 I completed the PEERS® Young Adult provider training and became a certified provider.
 Having my hands full with creating and launching the new ADHD Support Australia website, membership platform and online parenting course, in addition to the usual monthly speaker events and running ADHD Support Australia, I was sadly unable to organise a PEERS® program in 2019.